 Yokkaichi-banko ware Yokkaichi banko yaki

-Unique color and depth of flavor produced by red clay
+Unique color and depth produced by red clay

 Yokkaichi banko ware (called Yokkaichi banko yaki in Japanese) is a form of porcelain produced in Yokkaichi City, Mie Prefecture.
 For a long time, articles for everyday use such as teacups and plates, as well as ornaments such as vases have been produced here.
 Today, shidei teapots and earthenware pots are typical products, and it is no exaggeration to say that Banko Ware accounts for 80-90% of all the earthenware pots produced in Japan.

 The characteristic of Yokkaichi Banko Ware is its excellent heat resistance, which is produced from the potter’s clay used in its production.
 The potter’s clay for earthenware pots is mixed with around 40% petalite, which is a lithium mineral that is resistant to heat.
 This provides reinforcement and produces heat-resistant properties to the potter's clay and makes it capable of withstanding direct heat and heating of empty vessels.
 This is a patented technique of Yokkaichi Banko Ware and cannot be seen elsewhere.
 Also, small teapots are fired using shidei clay, which contains a large amount of iron.
 The iron contained therein produces a peculiar color through reaction with flames, and also attractive is the way in which its flavorful lustre increases through use.

 Each year in the middle of May, the Banko Festival is held around the Banko Shrine in Yokkaichi.
 People from all over Japan attend this festival as they are able to encounter potters' works exhibited from local potteries and buy pieces at moderate prices.